Guide Library

 Name the problem first

-Start with the hub that matches the issue you can actually identify, such as a report error, a collection item, a missed payment, fraud, or card-management pressure.
+Start with the hub that matches the issue you can identify — a report error, a collection item, a missed payment, fraud, or card-management pressure.

-The guides are written to answer what to do next, what evidence matters, and where the limits are, not just to restate a definition you could get anywhere else.
+Each guide is written to answer what to do next, what evidence matters, and where the limits are — not just to restate a definition you could get anywhere else.

-Move into tools only after the context is clear
+Move into tools after the context is clear

-Use the calculators and workflow pages once you know whether the real issue is math, documentation, or execution, so the next action is tied to the right problem.
+Use the calculators and workflow pages once you know whether the real issue is math, documentation, or execution.

 How to Read a Credit Report